Lucas00012/Facebook-Video-Downloader-2022/README.md

 # Facebook-Video-Downloader
 A simple console application (C#) to download facebook videos.
 This app uses selenium because its needs to intercept network activity to get the video url.
-If the video has audio, we need to get a video and audio url separately from the network activity to then join them (with FFmpeg).
+If the video has audio, we need to get a video and audio url separately from the network activity, to then join them (with FFmpeg).
 The app was modeled to keep up with current facebook changes.

 ## Dependencies